chhuang-one/sqxclib/doc/SqTable.md

 	// MyStructure is C struct
 	MyStructure    myStruct;

-	// SqIntptrArray is integer array that defined in SqPtrArray.h SqIntptrArray  posts;
+	// SqIntArray is integer array that defined in SqArray.h SqIntArray     posts;
 };
 ```